cjo2/cloudfront-invalidator-for-codepipeline/README.md

 ## Setup
 ### Assumptions
-* You are familiar with AWS CodePipeline, Lambda, IAM Roles & Permissions
+* You are familiar with AWS Serverless Application Model (SAM) and you have it installed and properly configured
-* You have already built your pipeline and have a CloudFront distribution
+* You have already configured your CodePipeline pipeline and have an existing CloudFront distribution

-### Lambda
+### Installation
-1. Setup your Lambda function in the same region as your CodePipeline's region.
-2. Make sure that your AWS Lambda's IAM permissions include the following actions.
-Be sure to also assign it to the correct resource ARN.
-    ````
-    "codepipeline:PutJobSuccessResult",
-    "codepipeline:PutJobFailureResult"
-    ````
+1. Clone this repository on your local machine
+2. Navigate to this directory in your terminal
+3. Run `sam deploy --guided` and follow the steps.
+This application must be deployed to the same region as your CodePipeline.

 ### CodePipeline
 1. Edit the Stage that you want the Lambda function to run in.
 This is likely in your Deploy Stage.
 2. Click on Add Action.
 Action Provider should be AWS Lambda.
+3. Locate the function under the 'Function name' input field.
-3. In User Parameters, create a JSON-formatted string with the keys `distributionId` and `items`. `items` should be an array with one or more file paths that you would like to invalidate.
+4. In User Parameters, create a JSON-formatted string with the keys `distributionId` and `items`. `items` should be an array with one or more file paths that you would like to invalidate.
 ```json
 {"distributionId": "CLOUDFRONTDISTID", "items":["/*"]}
 ```